Woolverine94/biniou/README.md

 </h1>

 <p align="justify">biniou is a self-hosted webui for several kinds of GenAI (generative artificial intelligence).
-You can generate multimedia contents with AI and use chatbot on your own computer, even without dedicated GPU and starting from 8GB RAM.
+You can generate multimedia contents with AI and use a chatbot on your own computer, even without dedicated GPU and starting from 8GB RAM.
 Can work offline (once deployed and required models downloaded).</p>

 <p style="text-align: center;">
 <a href="#debian-12--ubuntu-22043--linux-mint-212">GNU/Linux</a> • <a href="#windows-10--windows-11">Windows</a> • <a href="#macos-homebrew-install">macOS (experimental)</a> • <a href="#dockerfile">Docker</a> | <a href="https://github.com/Woolverine94/biniou/wiki">Documentation</a>